facebookresearch/NSVF/README.md

     --tensorboard-logdir ${SAVE}/tensorboard \
     | tee -a $SAVE/train.log
 ```
-The output checkpoitns are saved in ``{SAVE}``.
-To check the training progress, we can use tensorboard by
+The checkpoints are saved in ``{SAVE}``.
+You can launch tensorboard to check training progress:
 ```
 tensorboard --logdir=${SAVE}/tensorboard --port=10000
 ```

-You can find detailed examples to produce the results of our paper under [examples](./examples/train/).
+There are more examples of training scripts to reproduce the results of our paper under [examples](./examples/train/).

 ## Evaluation
-Once the model is trained, we run the following command to evaluate the rendering quality on the test views given the ``{MODEL_PATH}``.
+Once the model is trained, the following command is used to evaluate rendering quality on the test views given the ``{MODEL_PATH}``.
 ```bash
 python validate.py ${DATASET} \
     --user-dir fairnr \